betaflight/betaflight.com/docs/wiki/getting-started/troubleshooting.md

 ### No COM Port Appears

 - Make sure that you are plugging the USB cable into the flight controller.
-There may be parts thay may have a USB port, so don't confuse it with your flight controller A DJI Air Unit is a video transmitter.
+There may be parts that may have a USB port, so don't confuse it with your flight controller A DJI Air Unit is a video transmitter.
   Neither should you try to connect your radio to the configurator.
 Betaflight Configurator is not meant be used to set up your radio, use your radio's software for that (OpenTX companion, EdgeTX Buddy, etc.)
 - Make sure you are using a USB cable that is capable of data transfer.
 Some USB cables are only for charging
 - You may need to install the drivers for your flight controller.
 There is a download link for the ImpulseRC Driver